ironicbadger/pms-wiki/docs/02-tech-stack/nixos.md

 ## To Flake, or not to Flake?

 This is not an easy question to answer.
 If absolute dependency pinning and reproducibility at all costs is your goal then they are for you.
-Likewise if you're a software developer and your mind works in code - you'll likely lovel them.
+Likewise if you're a software developer and your mind works in code - you'll likely love them.

 However, for the rest of us mere mortals the learning curve for flake adoption is almost vertical.
 And it doesn't really start to level out for quite a long time.
 For most people, most of the time - and certainly those of you who are new to Linux and building your own systems - it is likely too much.
 The single file based `configuration.nix` paradigm is so beautiful, so elegant, and simple to understand that it's where if I were building a PMS from scratch today I would start.